lunarmodules/Penlight/doc/manual/03-strings.md

     > = '$animal[$num]' % {animal='dog',num=1}
     dog[1]

+As with `stringx.import` you have to do this explicitly, since all strings share the same metatable.
+But in your own scripts you can feel free to do this.

 ### Another Style of Template

 A new module is `template`, which is a version of Rici Lake's [Lua